-The table below shows what you pay when you get a long-term up to a 90-day supply of a drug.
+Your group's Schedule of Copayments will show what you pay when you get a long-term 90-day supply of a drug.

-• Please note: If your covered drug costs less than the copayment amount listed in the chart, you will pay that lower price for the drug.
+• Please note: If your covered drug costs are less than the copayment amount listed in your group's Schedule of Copayments, you will pay that lower price for the drug.
 You pay either the full price of the drug or the copayment amount, whichever is lower.